backstage/backstage/docs/features/software-templates/writing-custom-actions.md

 - `ctx.baseUrl` - a string where the template is located
 - `ctx.checkpoint` - _Experimental_ allows to implement idempotency of the actions by not re-running the same function again if it was executed successfully on the previous run.
+More information [here](https://github.com/backstage/backstage/tree/master/beps/0004-scaffolder-task-idempotency#checkpoints)
 - `ctx.logger` - a Winston logger for additional logging inside your action
 - `ctx.logStream` - a stream version of the logger if needed
 - `ctx.workspacePath` - a string of the working directory of the template run